wkumari/draft-wkumari-dnsop-extended-error/README.md

 2. Extended Error EDNS0 option format

-   This draft uses an EDNS0 ([RFC2671]) option to include extended error (ExtError) information in DNS messages.
+   This draft uses an EDNS0 ([RFC2671]) option to include Extended DNS Error (EDE) information in DNS messages.
 The option is structured as
    follows: